Close

 • Academic Candidates - Educational programs, research opportunities

-• Transit Passengers - Visa-Free Transit Facility available for up to 96 hours for eligible nationals who enter by any mode but must depart by air
+• Transit Passengers - Visa-Free Transit Facility available for up to 96 hours for eligible nationals who enter by any mode of transport but must depart by air or sea, depending on nationality

 Located at the crossroads of major shipping and aviation routes, Singapore serves as Southeast Asia's gateway, making proper visa preparation crucial for seamless entry into this dynamic city-state.
 You are required to present biometrics including fingerprints, facial and iris scans during immigration clearance, and failure to comply may result in denial of entry.